The Bankrate promise

 - Blood pressure ranges: Important new medical guidelines issued by the American College of Cardiology in 2017 dramatically reduced the definition of high blood pressure from 140/90 to 130/80.
 In life insurance underwriting, the closer your blood pressure is to the 120/80 range, the less you’ll likely pay for coverage.

 - Influence of age: Older insurance applicants – those in their 50s and 60s or above – may see more leniency in rates associated with higher blood pressure numbers.
 Many life insurers will issue regular policies to this group even if their blood pressures are elevated.
+Keep in mind that, the older you are, the more you will pay for life insurance in general, though.

 - General health matters: Life insurance companies will consider high blood pressure in the broader context of your overall health.
 Lifestyle factors such as exercise, diet and weight will be assessed, and good results can mitigate against the risk of your high blood pressure.
 Non-smoking, in particular, will generally be a very significant factor in determining risk.